ziritrion/mlopszoomcamp/notes/1_intro.md

 * [Anaconda](https://www.anaconda.com/)
   * We will use Python 3.9 for this course.
   * We will also need Jupyter Notebook.
+    * For the optional videos and the homework you will also need pandas, scikit-learn, fastparquet, matplotlib and seaborn.
   * You may check out my [Python environments cheatsheet](https://gist.github.com/ziritrion/8024025672ea92b8bdeb320d6015aa0d) for a refresher on how to use Anaconda to install Python.
 * (Optional) [Visual Studio Code](https://code.visualstudio.com/) and the [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) extension
   * These requirements are not necessary but they make it much easier to connect to remote instances and redirect ports.
 These notes will assume that you're using both.